 The information presented in each section provides both context (when to use) and menu paths within SPSS to follow to execute various analyses.

-To talk sense is to talk quantities.
-It is no use saying the nation is large
+is to talk quantities.
+It is no use saying the nation is large - how

 It is no use saying that radium is scarce - how scarce?
 You cannot evade quantity.